bowman2001/perplexdoc/content/doc/intro/license/index.md

 weight: 40
 ---

-_Perplex_ is an open source theme for the open source software [_Hugo_][hugo] and needs to run with a recent version of it.
-No other installation requirements exist, but the theme and the documentation ship with included external software and content.
-Their licencers and the licences of their choosing are listed here.
+_Perplex_ is an open source theme for the open source software [_Hugo_][hugo] and needs to run with a recent version.
+No other installation requirements exist, but the theme and the documentation include external software and content.
+Their licencers and the licences of their choosing are also listed here.
 {.p-lead} <!--more-->

 ## Perplex and its documentation